PotatOn240HZz/Image-Editor/README.md

  - Modifying Width And Height Attributes
  - Applying Different Filters

-Attacehed you will find the initial frontend of the website:
+Attacehed you will find the website:

 ![ImageEditor.png](Images/ImageEditor.png)